Evelyn MacGuire: Tank Snelgrove

 In September 2015, Evie was paired with the show's new "bad boy" Tank Snelgrove (Reece Milne).
 Evie was the first character to interact with Tank, after they bumped into one another on the beach.
 Milne commented that "Evie quite likes how mysterious he is".
 He later said that Tank latched on to the innocence he saw in her.
-Evie grew closer to Tank during a paddle boarding lesson, and she later told Maddy how good Tank made her feel.
+Evie grew closer to Tank during a paddleboarding lesson, and she later told Maddy how good Tank made her feel.
 Josh reacted badly to the relationship and tried to warn Evie off Tank, as he knew him from his HSC course.
 Tank and Evie's relationship continued at an accelerated pace.
 When he took her to Jump Rock, he convinced her to leap off the cliff into the water below.
-However, as Evie went to jump, Tank pulled her back and the adrenalin lead to them having sex for the first time.
-Of that moment, Northeast stated "Evie has no regrets about having sex with Tank, but she's left aware that it was a very stupid idea not to use protection."
+However, as Evie went to jump, Tank pulled her back and the adrenaline led to them having sex for the first time.
+Of that moment, Northeast stated, "Evie has no regrets about having sex with Tank, but she's left aware that it was a very stupid idea not to use protection."

 Evie later confided in Maddy, who persuaded her to take the emergency contraception to prevent pregnancy.
 Northeast said she was pleased that the subject of unprotected sex was being dealt with.
 Evie's friends believed Tank was being careless and not looking out for her, but she refused to listen to them and thought they were against her new relationship.
 Zac also voiced his concerns as Evie began sneaking out to be with Tank and changed her style to match him.
 Northeast commented that Tank brought Evie out of her shell and she was attracted to the danger he brought to her life.
 Northeast later told Kerry Harvey of Stuff.co.nz that Evie should have listened to her family and friends as "they had her best interests at heart".
 Tank eventually held Evie captive in a house in the bush, before he attacked and injured Josh.
 Northeast thought the bad relationship between Evie and Tank should act as a warning to female viewers.